 Ben Reynwar, PhD is a software developer who develops web applications, plays with software-defined radios and contributes to open-source software projects.

 Our Educator Action Council

-Krista Gypton is a high school English teacher at Walden Grove High School.
-Krista has been teaching for 16 years and believes that the world is the best textbook.
+Krista Gypton is a high school English teacher at City High School.
+Krista has been teaching for 17 years and believes that the world is the best textbook.
 Krista has received many awards for her work, both in and out of the classroom.
 These include the 2005 Circle K Teacher of the Year, 2008 Arizona Teacher of the Year Ambassador for Excellence and the 2008 Crystal Apple Award.
 Krista believes that the best learning experiences happen when educational concepts are connected to something real, relevant and hopefully outside.

 Amber Merchant is a 7th and 8th grade science teacher at Hollinger K-8 School.

 Marcus Whitaker teaches humanities at Paulo Freire Freedom School, a project-based learning middle school.
 He has facilitated project-based learning in the UK, Malawi, Senegal, Uganda, and India.
 He Previously, he taught at Utterback Middle School and Civano Community School.